The benefits of eating gold

 What are the health benefits of consuming gold?

-Now we have established that it’s safe to consume gold, we can now detail some of the health benefits, these are listed below:
+Now we have established that it’s safe to consume gold, we can now detail some of the health benefits of eating gold, these are listed below:

 - Anti-inflammatory – gold salts are well-known for their use in rheumatoid arthritis treatment and in similar applications